franciscoafonso04/PFL-Vault/Project 1/README.md

 - This function calculates all possible shortest paths between two cities in a roadmap.
 It utilizes the Breadth-First Search (BFS) approach to efficiently explore and identify paths with the minimum distance, avoiding cycles.

-- The overall time complexity is approximately **O(V + E)**, where V is the number of cities and E the number of roads.
-By processing paths layer-by-layer, BFS finds all paths with the shortest distance before considering longer paths.
+- The overall time complexity is approximately **O(V * b^V)**, where V represents the number of cities, and b denotes the branching factor, which accounts for the exponential growth in paths.
+This complexity arises from the BFS approach, which explores all possible paths while tracking visited cities and calculating cumulative distances to find the optimal route.

 ### Auxiliary Data Structures